bodleian/dmt-metadata-transformation/IN2IIIF/README.md

 ### Configuration file

-The configuration file can/will contain options that are specific to a particular format transformation.
+The configuration file specified in the command line parameter contains parameters that are specific to the format being transformed.

-The variables defined in the configuration file are copied to the IIIF manifest output, or used to determine the values, using XPath for instance, from the input file.
+The parameters defined in the configuration file are inserted into the IIIF manifest output, or else used to extract values from the input file, for inclusion in the IIIF manifest file.

-METS
+#### METS
 An example configuration file for METS is shown below, divided into the following sections:
  * manifest
  * sequence